-Because productivity has been measured with the production of key deliverables, creatives feel that hours spent braintornadoing and playing with ideas is not being productive.
-Chasing ideas is what enables creatives to do what they love doing – sometimes it pans out to a deliverable product, sometimes it’s just playing with ideas.
-It’s the process, folks, that separates talented creatives from, well, everybody else.
+Because productivity has been measured by the production of key deliverables, creatives think that the hours they spend braintornadoing and playing with ideas means they’re not being productive.
+Chasing ideas, though, is what enables creatives to do what they love doing – sometimes it pans out to a deliverable product, sometimes it’s just playing with ideas.
+It’s the process that separates talented creatives from, well, everybody else.

 Because productivity has been connected with Doing More Things, we’ve taken on more and more without considering whether we need to quit doing everything that’s not moving us towards our real (meaningful) goals.
 If being more productive means Doing More Things, you can let me off the bus now.